vurentjie/glycin_krita/README.md

 Adds support for `image/openraster (.ora)` and `application/x-krita (.kra)` files.

-This assumes you have installed the [Loupe Image Viewer](https://apps.gnome.org/Loupe/) from [FlatHub](https://flathub.org/apps/org.gnome.Loupe).

 For Gnome 45+ environment that comes with Loupe pre-installed, please see the relevant section below.

 > Please note if you uninstall or re-install Loupe Image Viewer, then you will need to copy these files again.